arcadexyz/dao-contracts/README.md

 `ArcadeStakingRewards.sol` utilizes the [Council Kit](https://github.com/delvtech/council-kit/wiki/Voting-Vaults-Overview) LockingVault deployment [here](https://etherscan.io/address/0x7a58784063D41cb78FBd30d271F047F0b9156d6e#code) as its governance operations foundation.

-- **Voting Power:** Staking tokens in the locking pool grants users voting power in ArcadeDAO governance, proportional to their staked amount plus any bonuses.
-A user's voting power is determined by the quantity of ARCDWETH pair tokens they have staked.
-To calculate their voting power, an ARCD/WETH to ARCD conversion rate is set in the contract at deployment time and stored in an immutable state variable.
-The user's ARCD amount is the product of their deposited ARCD/WETH amount and the immutable conversion rate.
-The resulting voting power is amplified by the lock multiplier that users choose upon staking.
+- **Voting Power:** Staking tokens grant users voting power in ArcadeDAO governance.
+A user’s voting power is determined by the quantity of ARCDWETH tokens they have committed and its representation of the user’s ARCD holdings in the ARCDWETH UniswapV2Pair contract.
+To calculate the user's voting power, a conversion rate is set in the locking pool at deployment time.
+The user’s voting power is the product of their deposited ARCDWETH stake amount and this conversion rate.

 - **Automatic Delegation:** Voting power is automatically accrued and delegated without additional transactions by the user.

 ## Development and Testing